 Critical Reading Practice Test 2 : Questions Answers

 Critical Reading Practice Test 2: Questions Answers: Download free Critical Reading Practice Test with passages in printable PDF files.
-This will help you to make any standardized exam preparation in the United States.
+This will help you prepare for any standardized exam in the United States.

-Directions: Questions follow the passage below.
-Using only the stated or implied information in the passage and in its introduction, if any, answer the questions.
+Directions: The passage below contains questions.
+Answer the questions using only the stated or implied information in the passage and its introduction, if any.

 Questions 1 through 12 are based on the following passage: